loleg/backboard/README.md

 Set up app options at the bottom of the page, then click the Share button, and paste the query string (everything after ?&) into your `VITE_DEFAULT_OPTS` variable.

 **Tip:** You may want to enable *Challenges* and *Previews* (opens a modal dialog with swipable navigation) through clicking the `options` button found at the footer of the page (which opens a configuration menu).
-Use the handy *Share* link to get a URL with your config.
+This opens a list of icons which toggle various views in the backbaord.
+Use the handy *Share* link to get a URL with your specific configuration.
+You can also copy this URL into the `VITE_DEFAULT_OPTS` variable to make it persistent.

 ## Usage